by Carolyn Thomas ♥ @HeartSisters ♥ July 14 , 2019

 ♥ The Truth About The ‘Your Googling And My Medical Degree’ Mug – a comprehensive article about why patients seek out Dr. Google (Society of Participatory Medicine’s site, written by Dave de Bronkart)

-♥ WomenHeart: The National Coalition for Women With Heart Disease – an online support community of 40,000 members worldwide – all women living with some form of heart disease.
+♥ WomenHeart: The National Coalition for Women With Heart Disease – an online support community of over 40,000 members worldwide – all women living with some form of heart disease.
 You can tell your story, ask (or answer) questions, just lurk in the background, it’s open 24/7 and free to join.
 Hosted by Inspire.

 ♥ WomenHeart also offers free peer-to-peer support through its Sister Match program, matching a newly-diagnosed female heart patient with a trained peer counselor who shares her diagnosis (everything from angina to heart attack or Spontaneous Coronary Artery Dissection (SCAD).
 Help can look like email, phone, or in-person conversations to help answer the many concerns new patients often have.
 Just complete the Sister Match Questionnaire to apply.
 By the way, does your cardiologist know about/refer female heart patients to Sister Match?